tpayne/agentic-ai-adk/samples/GCP/ProcessEngineering/README.md

 **Notes:**

-- The Docker image runs the module `finance_agents.agent` as the container ENTRYPOINT.
-Arguments passed to `docker run` are forwarded to the module.
+- None

 ---

-## The Workflow Pattern
+## 🔄 The Workflow Pattern

-* Analyze: Takes raw descriptions and identifies the industry sector and key actors.
-* Design: Converts the analysis into a logical, step-by-step workflow.
-* Review: The Compliance Agent audits the design.
-If errors are found, it sends it back for redesign.
-* Feedback: The system pauses and asks: "Does this design meet your requirements?"
-* Publish: Once approved, the system renders a PNG diagram and compiles a professional Business Specification document in the output/ folder.
+The system follows a high-precision, four-stage autonomous pipeline designed to move from unstructured intent to professional documentation without human intervention.

+- **Analyze**: The **Analysis Agent** performs a deep scan of raw descriptions to identify the industry sector, core stakeholders, and success metrics, outputting a machine-readable Requirements Specification.
+- **Design & Refine**: The **Design Agent** architects a logical, step-by-step workflow.
+This is immediately passed to the **Compliance Agent** for a recursive audit.
+If regulatory gaps or security risks are detected, the system triggers an automatic redesign loop (up to 5 iterations) until a "COMPLIANCE APPROVED" state is reached.
+- **Normalize**: Once the design is locked, the **JSON Normalizer Agent** sanitizes and enriches the data.
+It maps free-form architectural ideas into a strict, document-ready schema, ensuring that complex details—such as toolchains, metrics, and extended steps—are preserved for the final artifact.
+- **Publish**: The **Document Generation Agent** executes the final build.
+It reads the local state and uses a specialized rendering engine to:
+    - **Render** a high-resolution PNG flowchart using NetworkX logic.
+    - **Compile** a professional Business Specification (`.docx`) featuring a dynamic Table of Contents, stakeholder matrix, and recursive formatting that ensures zero data loss.

 ---